Monitor Atlassian Rovo MCP server activity

 As an administrator of Atlassian apps, you may be concerned about MCP (Model Context Protocol) servers gaining access to your data.
 Atlassian provides some tools that can help you control which AI tools can access your site’s data.

-Options to monitor MCP activity in Guard Detect
+Options to monitor and manage MCP activity

 The following table contains details of what’s currently covered.